luciusmagn/lambdas-and-logos/book.typ

 }
 ```

-Furthemore, if we recall the logic of *quicksort*, you will note that the step 3#footnote[Per Wikipedia, at least.]
+Furthermore, recalling the logic of *quicksort*, note that step 3#footnote[Per Wikipedia, at least.]
 is partitioning:

 #quote[